sparkflows/sparkflows-docs/docs/aws/glue-integration/fire-configuration.rst

    :alt: aws
    :width: 80%

-3. Create Workflow in Fire
+3. Create workflow in Fire.

-Now you can create an example workflow in Fire, which reads from S3 bucket and save the workflow.
+Now, you can create an example workflow in Fire which reads from S3 bucket and save the workflow.

 .. figure:: ../../_assets/aws/glue/wf.PNG
    :alt: aws
    :width: 60%

-4. Submit the Job
+4. Submit the Job.

-After saving example workflow, now you can execute the job which will be submitted on AWS Glue Cluster and you will see response in Fire Insights.
+After saving example workflow, you can execute the job which will be submitted on AWS Glue Cluster and you will see response in Fire Insights.

 .. figure:: ../../_assets/aws/glue/job_submit.PNG
    :alt: aws
    :width: 80%

-5. Verify the Job on AWS Glue Cluster
+5. Verify the Job on AWS Glue Cluster.

-Now you may verify the Job run on Fire Insights from AWS Glue Job from AWS Portal too.
+Now, you may verify the Job run on Fire Insights from AWS Glue Job from AWS Portal too.

 .. figure:: ../../_assets/aws/glue/glue_job_verify.PNG
    :alt: aws
    :width: 60%

-.. note::  Make sure to disabled databricks if glue is enabled
+.. note::  Make sure to disable Databricks if Glue is enabled.